 Dropless Cataract Surgery

-In ‘dropless’ cataract surgery, near the end of the case, we inject a medication into the eye called tri-moxi.
-This medication contains both a steroid and an antibiotic.
+In ‘dropless’ cataract surgery, near the end of the case, we inject an antibiotic inside the eye and a steroid into the white part of the eye hidden by the lower eyelid.
 Patients still occasionally need to take a non-steroidal anti-inflammatory drop.

 Advantages